 A new series of seven webinars is being delivered under EDC-3 to assist the FHWA's transportation partners in adopting 3D Engineered Models: Schedule, Cost and Post-Construction.
-Over the course of webinars, participants will learn more about incorporating 4D schedule and 5D cost information into models; the collection and use of 3D digital as-built records including subsurface utilities; and, the use of 3D digital data for roadway inventory and asset management purposes.
-In addition, one webinar will be devoted to uses of 3D models in design, fabrication and construction of highway structures and another that highlights the uses of 3D digital data for construction engineering and inspection.
+Over the course of webinars, participants will learn more about incorporating 4D schedule and 5D cost information into models; the collection and use of 3D digital as-built records including subsurface utilities; and, the uses of 3D digital data for roadway inventory and asset management purposes.
+In addition, one webinar is devoted to uses of 3D models in design, fabrication and construction of highway structures and another highlights the uses of 3D digital data for construction engineering and inspection.

 Every Day Counts

 This is among the Every Day Counts (EDC) initiatives.
 Learn more about EDC

 Three-dimensional Engineered Models for construction (or just 3D models) are among a few select technologies being promoted by the FHWA Every Day Counts program.
 Our focus is on helping owner-agencies, designers, and construction contractors with little or no experience in 3D engineered models get started in implementing this technology.
 Read more about 3D Engineered Models

 FHWA's Office of Infrastructure Construction Management Team is offering a highly engaging Web-based training (WBT) on 3D Engineered Models for Construction, which is made up of four 120-minute modules.
 While all of the modules explore a new topic within 3D modeling, they are also designed with enough recurring content to serve as individual learning experiences.

 Selected State transportation agencies are hosting a 3D workshop highlighting: State of the practice - procedures and technology; Practical demonstrations highlighting beneficial uses of the technology; Construction quality assurance methods; Implementation strategies for success; Answers to attendees' questions on issues and implementation